 Combines advances in cognitive-behavioral treatment with mindfulness-based approaches.
-In so doing, you will learn to become more aware and accepting of ongoing joyous and aversive experiences so that life becomes more vital from moment to moment.
-We’ll work with you to develop problem-solving skills and meal planning, as well as explain the importance of food diaries.
+This helps you learn to be more aware and accepting of ongoing joyous and aversive experiences so that life becomes more vital from moment to moment.
+We’ll also help you develop problem-solving and meal-planning skills and explain the importance of food diaries.

 We encourage you to notice and accept unwelcome thoughts and feelings that contribute to disordered eating rather than trying to control or block them.
 We also work with you to help you identify your personal values so you can find greater meaning in life.